syncfusion-content/wpf-docs/wpf/SfDataGrid/Paging.md

-> _Note: In OnDemand paging, you cannot assign a value for the Source property in SfDataPager._
+> Note: In OnDemand paging, you cannot assign a value for the Source property in SfDataPager.

 The following code example illustrates defining DataPager for OnDemandPaging:

 {% highlight xml %}

-[XAML]